 Sunflower or safflower oil for frying

 Fill a large, heavy-bottomed pan with a generous amount of sunflower or safflower oil.
 Heat the oil to 350 degrees (the oil is hot enough when a small bit of bread turns golden in ten seconds).

 In a medium-sized bowl, mix the egg with the flour.
 Then slowly add the ice-cold sparkling water, whisking constantly.
 You want the consistency of light cream.
 Add a good pinch of kosher salt and sumac powder (or turmeric and chili powder), and give it a quick whisk.

 Holding the squash blossoms by the stem, dip the flowers into the tempura batter.
 Working in batches, remove the flowers from the batter, and shallow fry them in the hot oil.
 Fry for two minutes on each side, until the flowers are golden and crispy.

 Drain the blossoms on paper towels to absorb the excess oil, and give them a good sprinkling of kosher salt or fine sea salt.
 Serve immediately.

-If you try the recipe, share on Instagram by using the hashtag #afsanaliza & tagging me at @afsana_liza so I can see!
+If you try any of my recipes, share on Instagram by using the hashtag #afsanaliza & tagging me at @afsana so I can see your creations!